corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

         ServiceLifetime.Singleton);
 ```

 The result of this approach is that we cannot only use the aggregate state from the aggregate to evaluate commands and apply events, but also to query against.
 While this is not always necessary, it is very convenient to be able to do so at times.
 Having to build a separate projection doing much of the same things as the actual aggregate might seem like overkill in these situations.
-Overall this provide
+Overall this is one of the fundamental building blocks I use in the application to effectively diss